Updated September 18th, 2017

 But don’t stop there!
 Here are more pumpkin-centric dessert recipes:

 Main Dishes, Sides and Soups

 When it comes to pumpkin, think beyond dessert.
-You can use fresh pumpkin like you would butternut squash, stir puréed pumpkin into a soup, or make a creamy pumpkin rice dish.
-Better yet, make a main dish like this Turkey Pumpkin Chili recipe that brings together ground turkey, pumpkin, beans, veggies and spices for a hearty cool-weather meal.
+You can use fresh pumpkin like you would butternut squash, stir puréed pumpkin into a soup, or make a creamy pumpkin rice dish opens in a new tab.
+Better yet, make a main dish like this Turkey Pumpkin Chili opens in a new tabrecipe that brings together ground turkey, pumpkin, beans, veggies and spices for a hearty cool-weather meal.